EU-Mexico TRADE RELATIONS

 Trade relations between the EU and Mexico are governed by the Free Trade Agreement in force since 2000, which has allowed significant growth in bilateral trade and has acted as a catalyst for investment flows.
 Market access is by far the reason why the FTA was negotiated; when NAFTA entered into force, the EU's market share dropped 50%.
 As for Mexico, it sought to attract further FDI and reduce its economic dependence on the US.
 Since then, the FTA has served as a powerful instrument to foster a closer co-penetration of both economies.
 It reinforced Mexico's position as an export-oriented manufacturing center, with guaranteed preferential access to the world's both largest markets, and its average yearly investments flows have tripled.
 It also contributed to raising the country's competitiveness, not only thanks to the diversification of its trade in goods but also thanks to the liberalization of trade in services.

-• The EU is Mexico's third trade partner
+• The EU is Mexico's second trade partner

-• Mexico is the EU's 21rst trade partner
+• Mexico is the EU's 16th trade partner

-• Main EU exports to Mexico: machinery, transport equipment and chemicals
+• Main EU exports to Mexico: machinery & transport equipment, chemicals and manufactured goods.

-• Main Mexican exports to the EU: crude oil, machinery and transport equipment.
+• Main Mexican exports to the EU: machinery & transport equipment, mineral fuels, lubricants and manufactured articles.

 EU-MEXICAN TRADE RELATIONS IN NUMBERS

-EU-Mexico trade amounted to 47 billion EUROS in 2012 (with a significant surplus for the EU of 7.5 billion €), which represents a 16.1% increase compared to 2010.
-EU exports totaled 23.8 billion € while Mexican exports to the EU reached 16.3 billion €.
-The growth in total EU-Mexico trade since 1999, just before the FTA, was 150% (120% for EU exports to Mexico and 220% for Mexico exports to the EU).
-The EU's share in Mexico's trade at 8.1% in 2011 was slightly lower than before the global crisis erupted (9.3% in 2008), as the recovery from the crisis has been slower for EU-Mexico trade than with other partners.
+EU-Mexico trade amounted to 47 billion EUROS in 2012 (with a significant surplus for the EU of 15.6 billion €), which represents a 17.5% increase compared to 2011.
+EU exports totaled 28billion € while Mexican exports to the EU reached 19 billion €.
+The growth in total EU-Mexico trade since 1999, just before the FTA, was signed amounts to 205.4%(164% for EU exports to Mexico and 296% for Mexican exports to the EU).
+The EU's share in Mexico's trade at 8.5% in 2012 was slightly lower than before the global crisis erupted (9.4% in 2008), as the recovery from the crisis has been slower for EU-Mexico trade than with other partners.
 The EU regained its position as Mexico's second largest trading partner last year, after being third during 2010 and 2011 behind China.
 The Eu remains the 2nd source of foreign direct investment with over 36% of Mexico's accumulated FDI since 2000